 If you are still unsure, ask yourself this.
 If you had a stomach or head ache for a month, would you go to a doctor?
 Look at therapy the same way.
 Your mind is having a negative reaction to something just as a stomachache would to a physical aliment.
 It’s okay to get help to get rid of the emotional ache just as you would a doctor for that chronic stomachache.

 Family and friends can give great advice, but at times great advice is not enough.
 If it was, then you probably wouldn’t be reading this.
 Therapists are professionally trained to give you more than just great advice.
 We are trained to help you learn new skills, grow, heal and change.
 We also have the ability to offer a different set of advice and guidance that those close to you can.
-A therapist can provide your teen with a safe place to talk in ways they don’t want to talk to their parents.
 We are dedicated to helping you find the answers you need and connecting to what is right for you.

 Yes!
 Therapy can help anybody and everybody.
 People will usually feel a sense of relief even at the first session.
 Therapy gives you the space to say whatever you need to without the pressure of judgement and with the confidence that what you say does not leave the room.
 Imagine talking to your best friend while getting tips and clarity without being worried of bias or judgment.
 Then top it off with being given proven tools that can fill missing pieces and gives you healing.